masc-ucsc/docs/docs/pyrope/05-assert.md

 }
-assert cond implies a == 3, "the branch was taken, so it must be 3??" assert a == 3, "the same error" when   cond verify a == 0, "the same error" unless cond
+assert cond implies a == 3, "the branch was taken, so it must be 3??" assert a == 3, "the same error" when   cond assert a == 0, "the same error" unless cond
 ```